Animal Welfare and Outdoor Gear

 • RWS certification: REI is committed to sourcing virgin wool from farms where sheep are treated according to leading animal welfare standards, and where land is responsibly managed.
 We prefer wool certified to the Responsible Wool Standard (RWS), a certification that provides additional assurance that farmers follow best practices for animal husbandry and sustainable land management.

-Read more about materials sustainability in the REI Impact Report of 2023.
+Read more about materials sustainability in the REI Impact Report.

 Products from Other Outdoor Brands